SpaceToastCoastToCoast/intro-to-unity/README.md

 Create a new project.
 You don't need to import anything--we will make a project from scratch.

 Unity comes with some built-in 3D shapes.
 We can use these to set up a basic game.
-These objects start off as plain white: we will learn how to put colors and textures on them in the next lesson.
+These objects start off as plain white: we will learn how to put colors and textures on them in a future lesson.

 Once you have the editor open on a new project, create two GameObjects in the scene: